CosmWasm/token-factory/x/tokenfactory/README.md

 - Create a transfer of their denom between any two accounts
 - Change the admin.
 In the future, more admin capabilities may be added.
 Admins can choose to share admin privileges with other accounts using the authz module.
-The `ChangeAdmin` functionality, allows changing the master admin account, or even setting it to `""`, meaning no account has admin privileges of the asset.
+The `ChangeAdmin` functionality allows changing the master admin account, or even setting it to `""`, meaning no account has admin privileges of the asset.